CoderKevinZhang/cs325/assignment1/README.txt

     make test

 Input files will be generated with make.
-The convention used it that X.input would imply n = 10^X.
+The convention used it that X.input would imply n = 10^X and that outputX_Y.txt would imput that n = 10^X and the Y = algorithm.